Haunted Heart (Sammy Kershaw album)

 Haunted Heart is the second studio album by American country music singer Sammy Kershaw, released on March 9, 1993, through Mercury Records.
 It produced four singles: "She Don't Know She's Beautiful", the title track, "Queen of My Double-Wide Trailer", and "I Can't Reach Her Anymore".
 "She Don't Know She's Beautiful" was a number-one hit on the Billboard Hot Country Singles & Tracks chart for Kershaw in 1993, while the other three singles reached the top ten on the same chart.
 Like his debut album, Haunted Heart was certified platinum by the RIAA.
-"Cry Cry Darlin'" was previously recorded by several other artists, including Bill Monroe and Dolly Parton.
+"Cry Cry Darlin'" was previously recorded by several other artists, including Bill Monroe, Hank Williams Jr, and Dolly Parton.